Secondary Education – K-12 Science (MAT)

 Non-degree status not available

-The Master of Arts in Teaching in Secondary Education (K-12): Science (Biological Science, Chemistry, Physical Science, Earth Science) is a 30-credit, 13 month program, in which graduate students earn initial certification and a Master of Arts in Teaching degree in their subject area.
+The Master of Arts in Teaching in Secondary Education (K-12): Science (Biological Science, Chemistry, Physical Science, Earth Science) is a 30-credit, 14 month program, in which graduate students earn initial certification and a Master of Arts in Teaching degree in their subject area.
 The coursework begins in June of the first summer and ends in August of the following summer.
-The program requires a year-long residency starting in September, during which students will be in area schools full time, Monday through Thursday, with additional coursework on Fridays.
+The program requires a year-long residency starting in September, during which students will be in area schools full time, three days a week in the fall and four days a week in the spring.
 Students will meet and implement their action research projects during the second summer semester.
 Students will be required to demonstrate effective teaching, research, and dispositions that are aligned with COE, state, and national standards through videos, lesson plans, and a research capstone project.
-Literacy and technology are integrated throughout the program and key assessments include a teaching performance assessment, e-portfolio, action research project, and Teacher Work Sample.
+Literacy and technology are integrated throughout the program and key assessments include a teaching performance assessment, action research project, and edTPA.

 In addition to the University’s admission requirements: